MinecraftForge/Documentation/docs/gui/screens.md

 !!! note
     Screens implement `ContainerEventHandler` and `GuiComponent` through `AbstractContainerEventHandler`, which adds in the setter and getter logic for dragging and focusing children.

+## NarratableEntry

+`NarratableEntry`s are elements which can be spoken about through Minecraft's accessibility narration feature.
+Each element can provide different narration depending on what is hovered or selected, prioritized typically by focus, hovering, and then all other cases.

+`NarratableEntry`s have three methods: one which determines the priority of the element (`#narrationPriority`), one which determines whether to speak the narration (`#isActive`), and finally one which supplies the narration to its associated output, spoken or read (`#updateNarration`).

+!!! note
+    All widgets from Minecraft are `NarratableEntry`s, so it typically does not need to be manually implemented if using an available subtype.

 # TODO BELOW

 ## A Screen Subclass